 Find trusted resources that can help you learn how to get your podcast off the ground.

 Here are a couple of suggestions:

 - Pat Flynn: Entrepreneurial blogger and podcaster who has excellent content to get you started

-- Podcast Movement Facebook Group: A group of over 10,000 new podcasters, experienced podcasters and full-time podcast gurus all available to help you succeed.
+- Podcast Movement Facebook Group: A group of over 75,000 new podcasters, experienced podcasters, and full-time podcast gurus all available to help you succeed.

 Life should be full of little experiments like this.
-Don’t spend a bunch of money on equipment or worry too much about the name … just get started and have fun with it.
+Don't spend a bunch of money on equipment or worry too much about the name … just start a podcast and have fun with it.